 Whichever option you choose depends upon your requirement -- we cover both of them in the following steps:

-change the layout of this slide to
+Change the layout of this slide to

 Title and Content by selecting the Home tab | Layout |

 Title and Content option.
 This results in the slide layout you see in Figure 1.

 Figure 1: Online Pictures button within Content placeholder

 content types in the slide -- these 6 content types are indicated by the 6 buttons you see within the Content placeholder

 Alternatively, if you want to add a picture on an existing slide that has no Content placeholder, you can select the

 Figure 2: Online Pictures button within the Insert tab

-- Either option brings up the Insert Pictures dialog box, as shown in Figure 3: Insert Pictures dialog box
+- Either option brings up the Insert Pictures dialog box, as shown in Figure 3.

+Figure 3: Insert Pictures dialog box

 Within the Insert Pictures dialog box you'll find a list of online picture service providers, as shown in

 what's shown in Figure 3, above?
 That may be because you may be connected to different services via your

 Options within the Insert Pictures dialog box are explained below, as marked in Figure 3,

 - Bing Image Search: This option shows all the picture search result directly from Bing.